Let’s Get Cooking: Marine Stoves for a Gourmet Galley

 Propane, also known as Liquid Petroleum Gas, has become the fuel of choice for many marine stoves.
 It has a high heat factor, lights quickly and has no offensive odor.

 The major safety factor with propane is that it can ignite and cause an explosion.
 However, safety features like a propane fume detector (check price on Amazon) should be put in place to alleviate this worry.

 The Best Marine Stoves

-Let’s discuss the different brands and features of marine stoves.
-Depending on the galleys’ size, you can keep it simple or go full-on gourmet if you so choose.
+Let's discuss the different brands and features of marine stoves.
+Depending on the size of the galley, you can keep it simple or go full-on gourmet if you so choose.

-This Dickinson Marine two-burner drop-in propane cooktop (check price on Amazon) offers a is quite an efficient stove with a powerful “Triple style” 11,000 and a 7,000 BTU burner.
-The cooktop is also a breeze to install and includes under-counter brackets.
+This Dickinson Marine two-burner drop-in propane cook top (check price on Amazon) is quite an efficient stove with a powerful "Triple style" 11,000 and a 7,000 BTU burner.
+The cook top is also a breeze to install and includes under-counter brackets.

 What to Cook With Your Marine Stove

 They say every meal tastes better on a boat.
-And with all this talk of stoves, ovens and cooktops—I’m getting hungry.
+I would tend to agree.
+With all this talk of stoves, ovens and cook tops, I'm getting hungry.

 Put that new marine stove to good use and collect a few cookbooks (all available on Amazon):